-We mentioned on the Case Interview Prep page that practice is the key to passing your consulting interviews.
-To practice, you’ll need some sample case study interview questions to work with.
+Practice is the key to passing your consulting interviews.
+To practice, you’ll need some examples of case interview questions and answers to work with.

 We’ve got links to loads of them below.

-Lastly, we discuss the difference between average and exceptional answers to case questions.
+- Insight into the difference between average and exceptional answers to case interview questions.

 Get ready to dive deep into structuring your analysis of business problems, identifying the key issues, and recommending solutions!

-How to Use Case Study Interview Questions to Ace Your Case
+How to Use Case Interview Examples to Ace Your Case

-2. Don’t read straight through sample questions or passively watch the videos.
-Some people think that the best way to improve their chances of passing case studies is by reading as many sample cases as they can.
-It’s not.
 This is like reading about how to play tennis but never picking up a racket.
-To get better at tennis, you need to actually pick up a ball and be active.
+To get better at tennis, for example, you need to actually pick up a ball and be active.
 The same applies to your interview preparation.

-Stop and think at each step in the case question.
+Stop and think at each step in the case interview question.
 Come up with your own answer and say it out loud.
-Practice driving each part of the sample business problem yourself.
+Practice driving each part of the case interview example yourself.